Azure-Samples/durable-functions-producer-consumer/README.md

   * A `collector` hub w/ 32 partitions - this is where each consumer posts messages when they consume from their source
   * An `sample` hub with 2 partitions - this is where the Producer will post messages for the EH scenario
 * Event Hub **Standard** namespace with Kafka enabled
-  * An `sample` hub with 32 partitions - this is where the Producer will post messages for the EH scenario
+  * An `sample` hub with 32 partitions - this is where the Producer will post messages using Kafka protocol for the EH-Kafka scenario
 * Azure Data Explorer **Dev** instance ingesting data from the above Event Hub
 * Azure Storage instance for use by the Durable Functions and the Storage Queue producer/consumer paths (`sample` queue created)
 * 1 Azure Function app with the Producer Function code